nats-io/nats-architecture-and-design/adr/ADR-50.md

 The primary mechanism for this is the `Nats-Flow` header, it can have a value like `10` meaning every 10th message gets an ack or `1024B` meaning every 1024 bytes gets an ack.

 Clients will surface settings like how many outstanding acks there can be before the client stops publishing and waits for acks and how long the timeout is while waiting.
 The client though must take care to track not just the count of outstanding acks but also the sequence they are for.
 If acks for messages 10,20,30,40 and the one for 30 is lost - when the one for 40 comes the client must also treat the one for message 30 as seen, this is critical to avoid unrecoverable stalls.

-The server can adjust the active flow parameters once the batch is established by sending a new flow rates back to the client in `BatchFlowAck` messages.
+The server can adjust the active flow parameters once the batch is established by sending a new flow rate back to the client in `BatchFlowAck` messages.
 In effect this will mean that the frequency of acks will change, the client will then have to adjust its expectations accordingly to calculate the outstanding acks against the new expectation for new publishes.

 The server must treat the initial flow parameters as the upper bound though, when a client says ack every 10 messages we cannot decide from the server side to change that to > 10.